mimic-io/mimic/proposal.md

 At the startup I worked for (Improbable, UK), we had a vision to use Go for our infrastructure and configuration resources.
 It solves many problems that other languages don't.
 Primarily:

 * Go is extremely easy to learn and read.
-  It's typed, yet compilation is ultra fast (by design), so it feels like script.
+  It's typed, yet compilation is ultrafast (by design), so it feels like script.
 Furthermore script command is provided: `go run`, so you don't see build artifact.
 * Tooling is mature and incredibly useful.
 Since most of the infrastructure projects are written in Go you can navigate to their structs that are used for parsing yaml, toml etc and import them directly.
 You can navigate to the code to understand each flag, you can read documentation and see the structs changing over time.
+Testing, benchmarking are stable and extremely useful.
 * Mature dependency tooling.
 * For other languages other tooling can be used like OpenAPI or protobuf to generate Go the code with documentation.
 * Since it's a Turing complete language you can create arbitrary templates and templating logic.
 You can expose this as library too for others to use.